-I’m a daily coffee drinker for the past 15+ years and have also been practicing mindfulness meditation for the past 4 years now.
+I’m a daily coffee drinker for the past 15+ years and have been practicing mindfulness meditation for the past 4 years.
 I always use to wonder what would happen if I drink caffeine and sit for my meditation sessions.
 Will it enhance my meditation experience in any way?
-But to my surprise the results were quite different and that’s what exactly i’m going to share with you in this post today.
+But to my surprise, the results were quite different, and that’s what exactly I’m going to share with you in this post today.

-Don’t worry, this post is not rant on caffeine, or coffee drinkers.
+Don’t worry.
+This post is not a rant on caffeine or coffee drinkers.
 I am not here to convince you that caffeine is bad and that you should stop it altogether because I myself drink 2 to 3 cups of coffee during a week.

-In the eastern cultures, especially the Ayurveda clearly says that coffee is a stimulant and falls under the Rajasic category of foods.
-Rajasic foods are those which are considered good for enhancing performance, such as in sports or other activities which requires pushing the body or mind to it’s extreme limits.
+The Ayurveda clearly says that coffee is a stimulant and falls under the Rajasic category of foods.
+Rajasic foods are considered good for enhancing performance, such as in sports or other activities that require pushing the body or mind to its extreme limits.

 Can meditation and caffeine consumption go together?

-Since caffeine is a simulant, one might feel that it can help focus better in meditation.
+Since caffeine is a stimulant, one might feel that it can help focus better in meditation.
 But my personal experience says that it does not.
 In fact, the effect is quite the opposite.

 How does caffeine affect our brain?

-After oil coffee is the second most traded commodity in the world because of its stimulating effects.
+After oil, coffee is the second most traded commodity in the world because of its stimulating effects.
 It helps us to feel more energetic and keeps us moving throughout the day.
-So let’s understand what effect does it have on our brain that we keep going on relentlessly without getting tired.
+So let’s understand what effect it has on our brain that we keep going on relentlessly without getting tired.

 I promise not to bore you with too much science here, but a few things are important to understand for the discussion in this article.
 So hang on with me.

-Whenever we are awake we keep releasing a chemical called Adenosine, which keeps accumulating in our brain.
-The longer we are awake; the more adenosine we collect in the brain.
-It slows down the brain activity and makes us feel tired.
-When we sleep at night the concentration of adenosine steadily declines and we feel active again in the morning.
+We keep releasing a chemical called Adenosine, which keeps accumulating in our brain whenever we are awake.
+The longer we are awake, the more adenosine we collect in the brain.
+It slows down brain activity and makes us feel tired.
+When we sleep at night, adenosine concentration steadily declines, and we feel active again in the morning.

-When you consume caffeine it competes for adenosine receptors in the brain and does not allow adenosine to accumulate in the brain.
-As a result, our brain is not able to signal to the body that it’s tired and that’s exactly how we keep going on for hours and hours without getting tired or fatigued.
+Consuming caffeine competes for adenosine receptors in the brain and does not allow adenosine to accumulate in the brain.
+As a result, our brain cannot signal to the body that it’s tired, and that’s exactly how we keep going on for hours and hours without getting tired or fatigued.

 So where’s the problem?

-The problem is that your brain thinks that it requires more adenosine in order to signal to the body that it’s tired.
+The problem is that your brain thinks it requires more adenosine to signal to the body that it’s tired.
 Therefore, it increases the number of receptors to collect more adenosine.
-In order to counteract this effect, we tend to consume more coffee in order to keep awake.
+To counteract this effect, we tend to consume more coffee to keep awake.

-Also caffeine boosts the production of Adrenaline (the “flight or fight” hormone produced by the body).
-This in turn increases your heart rate, gets more of your blood pumping, and opens your airways.
-It affects the dopamine levels in your brain and as a result you feel happy and charged up.
+Also, caffeine boosts the production of Adrenaline (the “flight or fight” hormone produced by the body).
+It increases your heart rate, gets more of your blood pumping, and opens your airways.
+It affects the dopamine levels in your brain, and as a result, you feel happy and charged up.

 How mindfulness meditation works on your brain?

-Now meditation works in the opposite way.
-Just a little bit of more science.
+Now meditation works in the opposite way—just a little bit more science.
 Stay with me … 😉

-There is an area in the brain called the PFC (or the Prefrontal Cortex) and it is the most evolved part of our brain and greatly influences key executive functions such as decision making, impulse control, reasoning, problem solving, and creative thinking, among other things.
+There is an area in the brain called the PFC (or the Prefrontal Cortex).
+It is the most evolved part of our brain and greatly influences key executive functions such as decision making, impulse control, reasoning, problem-solving, and creative thinking, among other things.

 Recent studies have indicated an increase in the gray matter density in the prefrontal lobe.
 Studies have also shown a decrease in the size of the Amygdala, a region associated with the “fight or flight” response.